TrueParrot/varsity/discordpy-tutorials/readme.md

 # Python Discord Bots
-Source code for tutorial Discord bots and location of the rewrite tutorials from FoggyIO.
+Source code for tutorial Discord bots and location of the discord.py tutorials from FoggyIO.

 ## Dependencies
 - **Install Command**: `pip3 install discord.py`